GermanZero-de/api/README.md

 You're very welcome!

 Add issues, or event pull requests or just get in touch to talk about making things better or easier!

+## Installation

+To install this software first you need to have:

+- A running instance of CiviCRM
+- Node.js >= 12.13.0 installed

+Then you should

+1. Clone the repository `git clone https://github.com/GermanZero-de/api.git`
+2. Change to the new folder `cd api`
+3. Install dependencies: `npm install`
+4. Generate keys by running `node create-keys`
+5. Create an `.env` file by copying `.env-sample` and fill out all values (use the keys from the step before)
+6. Run the server by calling `npm start`

+It is also possible to use our [docker image](https://hub.docker.com/repository/docker/germanzero/api) but you need to specify all environment variables like described in `.env-sample`.